Šibenik Cathedral: Third phase with Niccolò di Giovanni Fiorentino (1475 - 1505)

 Although the dome of Šibenik Cathedral was built after the dome in Florence, Niccolò di Giovanni Fiorentino used an octagonal drum in its construction, before Bramante and Michelangelo, in its original function as the transition from the square base to the circular dome.
 The execution of the cupola is considered one of the best achievements of Renaissance architecture.
+After Nikola Firentinac, the role of protomagister was held by two more architects Bartolomeo of Mestre (from 1520), and later his son Jakov.
+They completed the remaining four bays of the vaults in the central and side aisles, and constructed the upper triple-lobed termination of the western façade.